Answers to Frequently Asked Questions

 Medications for your mood or cognitive function may help you to engage further with counselling.
 They help you to see things clearer.

-We may talk about your medications, why you’re on them, what they do for you, your hopes around them, etc.
+We may talk about your medications, why you’re on them, what they do for you, side effects, your hopes around them, etc.

 Your medication management will always remain an issue for you and your doctor.
 You should never stop or change a medication protocol without first discussing it with your doctor.